 Champlain College's Graphic Design & Digital Media BFA program receives NASAD accreditation.

-Champlain's largest class in the College's history graduates.
+The largest class in Champlain's history graduates.

 Champlain College is featured in The Princeton Review's "Guide to 332 Green Colleges" 2014 edition.